 All Missouri roads are vital to someone, whether it is a farm-to-market road carrying commodities or a rural route carrying a school bus full of our children.
-MOFB members see the needs of our transportation system’s needs are not being met.
+MOFB members see that our transportation system’s needs are not being met.
 We believe that the current funding breakdown between urban and rural Missouri is fair and allows the state to address priorities in each area.